K3L3CHI/Enterprise-Network-Simulation-Lab/README.md

 This is my self-built **Enterprise IT Home Lab** where I simulated how organizations manage users, networks, security, and updates from scratch to completion.

-I currently work as an **E-Fraud & Forensic Investigation Analyst**, but I have a strong passion for **Networks, Systems Administration, and Security**.
+I have a strong passion for **Networks, Systems Administration, and Security**.
 This lab allowed me to learn step-by-step, implement key IT infrastructure concepts, and document the entire journey publicly.

 Built using **VirtualBox** with **Windows Server 2016** and **Windows 10 Workstations**.